Jaxelr/Minimig/README.md

 Minimig has no such concept.
 It is a forward-only tool.
 This is done to keep a minimalistic approach.

+### Running Migrations on CI

+It is relatively trivial  to configure a docker sql image and run minimig on a ci in order to test your sql migrations, a sample is included on the [following repository](https://github.com/Jaxelr/ci-run-migrations)

 ### Uninstallation

 For uninstallation execute `dotnet tool uninstall --global Minimig` from terminal.